EUDAT-B2STAGE/http-api/docs/user/authentication.md

 2. /auth/proxy - *request a new proxy certificate*

-## Authentication flow
-To send any kind of requests to the B2STAGE HTTP-API an authentication token is needed:

-1. to request an authentication token follow the steps described ni the section [Authentication token](#authentication-token).
-If the request succeeds, the server returns an authentication token;

-2. once obtained a valid authentication token user can send HTTP requests to the B2STAGE http server including the token in the "Authorization: Bearer" header (see [Send API request](#send-api-request)).

-3. If an *Unauthorized (401)** error occurs, request another token (see point 1).
-If an *Internal Server Error (500)* with an "Expired proxy credential" error occurs, request a new proxy certificate (see [B2ACCESS CA Proxy Ceritificate](#b2access-ca-proxy-ceritificate))

 ## Authentication token
 This operation is needed the very first time a user needs to get access to the B2STAGE HTTP-API and every time the B2ACCESS "access token" expires.